feltor-dev/feltor-dev.github.io/_pages/tutorial_lvl1.md

 The remarkable thing to take home here, is that we now have an abstract way to perform vector operations on many different types and with different parallelization.
 This means that you can write code that makes best use of the hardware you have available.
-Also, what if we now write algorithms only in terms of `dg::blas1` functions?
+Furthermore, imagine that we now write algorithms only in terms of `dg::blas1` functions.
 Wouldn't we then have a way to run algorithms unchanged on a variety of hardware?

 This is in fact exactly what the `dg` library does.
 It provides a set of